captain-porcelain/talos/README.md

 (def fsm (talos/fsm states transitions))
 ```

-A state is identified by a keyword and may have an optional callback that is executed when the fsm enters that state.
+A state is identified by a keyword and may have an optional callback that is executed when the `fsm` enters that state.

-Transitions are triggered by an event like :a-to-b and must give the state in which the event is accepted as well as the state
+Transitions are defined by an event like `:a-to-b` as well as the state in which the event is accepted and the state
 that is to be entered next.
-The special state :* can be used to indicate that an event is accepted in any state.
+The special state `:*` can be used to indicate that an event is accepted in any state.

-A transition is triggered when the fsm processes an event, which can have optional data associated.
+A transition is triggered when the `fsm` processes an event which can have optional data associated.

 ```clojure
 (talos/process! fsm {:event :a-to-b})